justvg/Physics2D/README.md

 Simple 2D physics engine with warmstarting.
-GJK + EPA collision detection and contact generation, so other types of shapes, I thin, can be added easily.
+GJK + EPA collision detection and contact generation, so other types of shapes, I think, can be added easily.
 The engine is stable, but for sure can be a _lot_ more stable.

 Inspired by box2d.org and other stuff I don't remember.